Tjoene/thesis/README.md

 ## What's included

-In this repo you'll serveral folders:
+In this repo you'll see serveral folders:

 ```
 thesis/